jenkinsci/generic-webhook-trigger-plugin/README.md

 ## Authentication

 There is a special `token` parameter.
-When supplied, it is used with [BuildAuthorizationToken](http://javadoc.jenkins-ci.org/hudson/model/BuildAuthorizationToken.html) to authenticate.
+When supplied, it is used with [Build Token Root Plugin](https://wiki.jenkins.io/display/JENKINS/Build+Token+Root+Plugin) to authenticate.

 ![Parameter](https://github.com/jenkinsci/generic-webhook-trigger-plugin/blob/master/sandbox/configure-token.png)